 Skip to content

-1948: The American Natural Hygiene Society (ANHS) was founded in New York City on June 28, 1948 by Drs.
-Herbert Shelton, William Esser, Gerald Benesh, Christopher Gian-Cursio and Jesse Mercer-Gheman along with Attorney Irving Davidson, Jack Dunn Trop and Symon Gould.
+1948: The American Natural Hygiene Society (ANHS) was founded in New York City on June 28 by Drs.
+Herbert Shelton, William Esser, Gerald Benesh, Christopher Gian-Cursio, and Jesse Mercer-Gheman along with Attorney Irving Davidson, Jack Dunn Trop, and Symon Gould.

-1964: ANHS forms the Natural Hygiene Press and published Fasting Can Save Your Life by Dr. Herbert Shelton.
+1964: ANHS formed the Natural Hygiene Press and published Fasting Can Save Your Life by Dr. Herbert Shelton.

-1968: Ithaca College becomes first college campus to hold an ANHS Convention.
+1968: Ithaca College becomes the first college campus to hold an ANHS Convention.

 1969: Tax Exempt Status granted to ANHS